qlik-oss/corectl/README.md

 This sections describes some commands and configuration that can be used with the `corectl` tool.

-To simply the usage of `corectl` the basic details for connecting to an engine instance and which apps or objects to interact with can be configured in a configuration file.
+To simplify usage of `corectl`, basic configurations such as: engine connection details, app and objects, can be described in a configuration file.
-We have added an example configuration file to this repo [here](./examples/corect.yml).
+We have added an example configuration file to this repo [here](./examples/corectl.yml).

-`corectl` will automatically check for a `corectl.yml | corectl.yaml` file in your current directory.
+`corectl` will automatically check for a `corectl.yml | corectl.yaml` file in your current directory, removing the need to pass the config file using flags for each command.

 Example configuration:
 ```yaml